 Playing scales in straight eighth notes or sixteenth 4 octaves up and down the piano with a metronome on every beat is not very jazzy!

-2. Instead of playing Hanon exercises or other etudes I’ll practice what I consider the real jazz etudes.
+Instead of playing Hanon exercises or other etudes I’ll practice what I consider the real jazz jazz piano exercises.
 Specifically, I spend my time trying to execute transcriptions of challenging solos I’ve personally transcribed.

 I ask myself what I can do technically to realize an idea just as well perhaps in Ab as in the key of C or the key of D?

 - Do you need to curl you fifth finger more?

 - Is your pinkie sticking up more than it should?